Telecommunications: Communication channels

-The term "channel" has two different meanings.
+The term channel has two different meanings.
 In one meaning, a channel is the physical medium that carries a signal between the transmitter and the receiver.
-Examples of this include the atmosphere for sound communications, glass optical fibers for some kinds of optical communications, coaxial cables for communications by way of the voltages and electric currents in them, and free space for communications using visible light, infrared waves, ultraviolet light, and radio waves.
-Coaxial cable types are classified by RG type or "radio guide", terminology derived from World War II.
+Examples of this include the atmosphere for sound communications, glass optical fibres for some kinds of optical communications, coaxial cables for communications by way of the voltages and electric currents in them, and free space for communications using visible light, infrared waves, ultraviolet light, and radio waves.
+Coaxial cable types are classified by RG type or radio guide, terminology derived from World War II.
 The various RG designations are used to classify the specific signal transmission applications.
-This last channel is called the "free space channel".
+This last channel is called the free space channel.
 The sending of radio waves from one place to another has nothing to do with the presence or absence of an atmosphere between the two.
 Radio waves travel through a perfect vacuum just as easily as they travel through air, fog, clouds, or any other kind of gas.

-The other meaning of the term "channel" in telecommunications is seen in the phrase communications channel, which is a subdivision of a transmission medium so that it can be used to send multiple streams of information simultaneously.
-For example, one radio station can broadcast radio waves into free space at frequencies in the neighborhood of 94.5 MHz (megahertz) while another radio station can simultaneously broadcast radio waves at frequencies in the neighborhood of 96.1 MHz.
-Each radio station would transmit radio waves over a frequency bandwidth of about 180 kHz (kilohertz), centered at frequencies such as the above, which are called the "carrier frequencies".
+The other meaning of the term channel in telecommunications is seen in the phrase communications channel, which is a subdivision of a transmission medium so that it can be used to send multiple streams of information simultaneously.
+For example, one radio station can broadcast radio waves into free space at frequencies in the neighbourhood of 94.5 MHz (megahertz) while another radio station can simultaneously broadcast radio waves at frequencies in the neighbourhood of 96.1 MHz.
+Each radio station would transmit radio waves over a frequency bandwidth of about 180 kHz (kilohertz), centred at frequencies such as the above, which are called the "carrier frequencies".
 Each station in this example is separated from its adjacent stations by 200 kHz, and the difference between 200 kHz and 180 kHz (20 kHz) is an engineering allowance for the imperfections in the communication system.

-In the example above, the "free space channel" has been divided into communications channels according to frequencies, and each channel is assigned a separate frequency bandwidth in which to broadcast radio waves.
-This system of dividing the medium into channels according to frequency is called "frequency-division multiplexing".
-Another term for the same concept is "wavelength-division multiplexing", which is more commonly used in optical communications when multiple transmitters share the same physical medium.
+In the example above, the free space channel has been divided into communications channels according to frequencies, and each channel is assigned a separate frequency bandwidth in which to broadcast radio waves.
+This system of dividing the medium into channels according to frequency is called frequency-division multiplexing.
+Another term for the same concept is wavelength-division multiplexing, which is more commonly used in optical communications when multiple transmitters share the same physical medium.

-Another way of dividing a communications medium into channels is to allocate each sender a recurring segment of time (a "time slot", for example, 20 milliseconds out of each second), and to allow each sender to send messages only within its own time slot.
-This method of dividing the medium into communication channels is called "time-division multiplexing" (TDM), and is used in optical fibre communication.
+Another way of dividing a communications medium into channels is to allocate each sender a recurring segment of time (a time slot, for example, 20 milliseconds out of each second), and to allow each sender to send messages only within its own time slot.
+This method of dividing the medium into communication channels is called time-division multiplexing (TDM), and is used in optical fibre communication.
 Some radio communication systems use TDM within an allocated FDM channel.
 Hence, these systems use a hybrid of TDM and FDM.